-Keep the appliance area clear and free from combustible materials, gasoline, and other flammable vapors and liquids.
+Keep the appliance area clear and free from combustible materials, gasoline and other flammable vapors and liquids.

-- This appliance is only for use with the type of gas indicated on the rating plate.
+- 1. This appliance is only for use with the type of gas indicated on the rating plate.
 This appliance is not convertible for use with other gases. - 2.
-If you smell gas - Shut off gas supply. - Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department
+If you smell gas - shut off gas supply - do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building - immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department

 - 3. This heater shall not be installed in a bedroom or bathroom. - 4.
-Always run heater with plaque control knob at the 1, 2, 3, or 4 locked positions.
-Never set control knob between locked positions.
-Poor combustion and higher levels of carbon monoxide may result. - 5.
 This heater needs fresh, outside air ventilation to run properly.
 This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
 The ODS shuts down the heater if not enough fresh air is available.
-See Air for Combustion and Ventilation, pages 4 through 6. - Keep all air openings in front and bottom of heater clear and free of debris.
-This will insure enough air for proper combustion. - 7.
+See Fresh Air for Combustion and Ventilation, pages 4 through 6. - Keep air openings in front and bottom of heater clear and free of debris.
+This will ensure enough air for proper combustion. - 6.
 If heater shuts off, do not relight until you provide fresh, outside air.
-If heater keeps shutting off, have it serviced. - 8.
-Do not run heater - where flammable liquids or vapors are used or stored - under dusty conditions - 9.
+If heater keeps shutting off, have it serviced. - 7.
+Do not run heater - where flammable liquids or vapors are used or stored - · under dusty conditions - 8.
 Do not use heater if any part has been under water.
-Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 10.
-Turn off and unplug heater and let cool before servicing.
+Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - Turn off and unplug heater and let cool before servicing.
 Only a qualified service person should service and repair heater. - 11.
-Operating heater above elevations of 4,500 feet could cause pilot outage. - 12.
-Before using furniture polish, wax, carpet cleaner, or similar products, turn heater off.
-If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture.
+Operating heater above elevations of 4,500 feet could cause pilot outage.